 Active Transportation Needs Assessments with California Native American Tribes

-SafeTREC in partnership with the National Indian Justice Center (NIJC) and the Cher-Ae Heights Indian Community of the Trinidad Rancheria will conduct Active Transportation Needs Assessments for a limited number of California Native American Tribes.
+SafeTREC in partnership with the National Indian Justice Center (NIJC) and the Cher-Ae Heights Indian Community of the Trinidad Rancheria conducted Active Transportation Needs Assessments for a limited number of California Native American Tribes.

-To address the demand for active transportation options by all users of the transportation facilities within or providing access to the participating Tribes’ lands, the assessments will document:
+To address the demand for active transportation options by all users of the transportation facilities within or providing access to the participating Tribes’ lands, the assessments documented:

 - the current and projected needs and safety concerns of pedestrians and bicyclists (including connections with transit where applicable) in the participating tribal communities